core-wg/coap-pubsub/draft-ietf-core-pubsub.md

 A topic creator MUST include exactly one content format link attribute value (ct) in the create payload.
-If the Broker does not support the indicated format for both publish and subscribe, it MUST reject the operation with an error code of 4.00 "Bad Request".
+If the Broker does not support the indicated format for both publish and subscribe, or if there is more than one "ct" value included in the request, the Broker MUST reject the operation with an error code of
+4.00 "Bad Request".

+Only one topic may be created per request.
+If there is more than one link included in a CREATE request, the Broker MUST reject the operation with an erroro code of 4.00 "Bad Request".

 There is no default content format.
 If no ct is specified, the Broker MUST reject the operation with an error code of 4.00 "Bad Request".